UT4-BTDevTeam/UTReplaysDownloader/README.md

 UT does not tell you replay IDs.
 You can use the provided minimal web page **UTReplays.html** to view a the list of replays, as if you were in the game replays tab, with their ID displayed.

-Due to security issues, the minimal web page cannot call UT servers on its own.
+Due to security issues, the minimal web page cannot fetch from UT servers on its own.
 You have to run the local streaming server for it to function.
 Use a separate command prompt and run `node ReplayServer.js` to launch the streaming server.

 Once server is running, you can double click **UTReplays.html** to open it in browser, and UT replays should appear.